 Program - College Base

 Orientation Session (optional).
 15-20 minute online tutorial/survey.
-During this orientation, the purpose of the General Education Assessment Program and participation requirement will be explained.
-Students will also complete a survey consisting of a series of questions about the exam and other research information.
+During this orientation, the purpose of the General Education Assessment Program and participation requirement was be explained.
+Students also completed a survey consisting of a series of questions about the exam and other research information.

 Testing Session (required).
 Up to 2 hours.
-During this session, students will take the College BASE, a criterion-referenced test that assesses general education knowledge and skills.
-Students will be randomly assigned to complete two of the four subject area tests - Mathematics, Science, English, and Social Studies.
+During this session, students took the College BASE, a criterion-referenced test that assessed general education knowledge and skills.
+Students were randomly assigned to complete two of the four subject area tests - Mathematics, Science, English, and Social Studies.

 Feedback session (optional).
 15-20 minute online tutorial/survey.
-The feedback session will provide information about what the scores mean and how students can improve their general knowledge and skills.
-Students will also complete a survey that includes questions relating to their performance on the test.
+The feedback session provided information about what the scores mean and how students could improve their general knowledge and skills.
+Students also completed a survey that included questions relating to their performance on the test.

-There is no cost for taking the exam.
-However, if a student fails to attend one of the regularly scheduled testing sessions, a fee is required for a make-up exam.
-Students who complete all three sessions (Orientation, Testing, & Feedback), and receive total subtest scores on both subtests that are at or above the 25th percentile rank including one total subtest score that is at or above the 50th percentile rank will earn 1 free elective credit.
+Students who completed all three sessions (Orientation, Testing, & Feedback), and received total subtest scores on both subtests that were at or above the 25th percentile rank including one total subtest score that was at or above the 50th percentile rank, earned 1 free elective credit.

 * Formerly, the Sophomore Assessment Program